huggingface/accelerate/docs/source/usage_guides/low_precision_training.md

 # Low Precision Training Methods

 🤗 Accelerate provides integrations to train on lower precision methods using specified supported hardware through the `TransformersEngine` and `MS-AMP` packages.
-This documentation will help guide you through what hardware is supported, how to configure your [`Accelerator`] to do so, and what you can expect when training.
+This documentation will help guide you through what hardware is supported, how to configure your [`Accelerator`] to leverage the low precision methods, and what you can expect when training.

 ## What training on FP8 means